What is uterine cancer?

 Symptoms of endometrial cancer or uterine sarcoma include:

-- Vaginal bleeding or spotting in postmenopausal women, even a little amount.
+- Vaginal bleeding or spotting postmenopause, even a slight amount.

-- Lower abdominal pain or cramping in the pelvis, just below the belly.
+- Lower abdominal pain or cramping in your pelvis, just below your belly.

-- Thin white or clear vaginal discharge in postmenopausal women.
+- Thin white or clear vaginal discharge if you’re postmenopausal.

-- Extremely long, heavy or frequent vaginal bleeding in women older than 40.
+- Extremely prolonged, heavy or frequent vaginal bleeding if you’re older than 40.

 Diagnosis and Tests